omniscientjs/omniscientjs.github.io/_guides/02-editing-using-immutable-cursors-with-omniscient.md

 structure.on('swap', render);
 ```

-Here, Omniscient get passed a new cursor to `message`.
+Here, Omniscient gets passed a new cursor to `message`.
 Cursors are immutable, so while you might attempt the following, it will probably not turn out the way you expected:

 ```js
 var App = component(function (props) {